Updated: 27 Mar 2026

 -

 Taking into account industry best practices, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Company shall in relation to the Customer Personal Data implement appropriate technical and organisational measures (ANNEX III) to ensure a level of security appropriate to that risk, including, as appropriate, the measures referred to in Article 32(1) of the UK GDPR.
+Company may update these measures from time to time, provided that such updates do not materially reduce the overall security of the Services.

 -